Exploring Symbolic Triangle Meaning

 To the Greeks, the triangle is seen as the delta glyph and is symbolic of a doorway.
 This really appeals to me because it revisits the combination of polarities to push out a new opening.
 For example, balancing thought and emotion would provide a doorway to higher wisdom (the hypotenuse).

-Lastly, I propose these questions on my Tarot site as an exercise to personalize the triangle meaning.
-I'm including them here as I find them equally pertinent in our exploration of the triangle:
+Lastly, I propose these questions when I do intutive readings with the Tarot as an exercise to personalize the triangle meaning.
+I’m including them here as I find them equally pertinent in our exploration of the triangle:

 By asking ourselves these questions, we begin to personalize what is potentially an overwhelming subject of triangle meaning.